 Compound Sentences with Coordinating Conjunctions

 The use of a coordinating conjunction is one of the main ways to link the independent clauses of a compound sentence.
-There are seven coordinating conjunctions, which can be remembered by the mnemonic FANBOYS – for, and, nor, but, or, yet and so.
+There are seven coordinating conjunctions, which can be remembered by the mnemonic FANBOYS – for, and, nor, but

 Coordinating conjunctions play an important role in a compound sentence because they link the two independent clauses and help writing flow better.
 Consider these examples: